-SECTION 14.14.4 LOWEST DEVELOPER FEES
+14.4.4 Lowest Developer Fees

 A maximum of five (5) special scoring points will be awarded to applications with Developer Fees below 15% of the eligible basis.
 Points will be awarded on the basis of one point for each 1% reduction in developer fee up to a maximum of five points.
 The Developer Fee will be calculated based on the figures provided in the budget contained in the main application.
 Applicants do not have to submit additional back-up.
 It is the responsibility of the Applicant/Co-Applicants to ensure the correct figures are contained within the project budget.
 Staff will not change scoring due to transposed numbers or incorrect figures in the budget.